 If internet sales tax overwhelms or confuses you, you’re not alone.
-Even when you think you’ve got it figured out, you soon realize yesterday’s laws might not be valid tomorrow.
+Even when you think you’ve got it figured out, you soon realise yesterday’s laws might not be valid tomorrow.

 Because there’s no such thing as federal sales tax, it falls to the states to set their own rules and, ultimately, to you to digest and follow.
 Sales tax regulations change frequently across states as well as marketplace platforms like Amazon FBA and eBay.
 Trying to understand where, when, and how to collect sales tax can be tough for ecommerce business owners to navigate.

-To help with this, we’re breaking down online sales tax reporting and collection for the United States into a few simple steps.
+To help with this, we’re breaking down online sales tax reporting and collection into a few simple steps.

 Do you have to charge sales tax for online sales?

 Simply put, yes.
 Unless you’re conducting business in one of the five states that don’t have sales tax, you’re required to charge and collect tax.
 To date, the states that don’t have sales tax are Alaska, Delaware, Montana, New Hampshire, and Oregon.
 Even Washington, D.C., has sales tax, so there are 46 different states and regions to comply with.
 (To help, here’s a fun way to remember the five states with no sales tax.)

 What is sales tax nexus and why is it important?